jekyllgrim/ZScript_Basics/A3_Glossary.md

 ### Scope

 A general [context](#Context) where a specific piece of data, object or function is defined and/or can be called.
-ZScript supports 3 scopes: `play` (used by any class that exists in the map, i.e. classes based on Thinker; stores and modifies data that exists in the playsim), `ui` (used by HUDs and menus; can read `play` data but not modify it) and `data` (used by default by all classes based on Object; is used to store readonly values).
+ZScript supports 3 scopes: `play` (used by any class that exists in the map, i.e. classes based on `Thinker`; stores and modifies data that exists in the playsim), `ui` (used by HUDs and menus; can read `play` data but not modify it) and `data` (used by default by all classes based on Object; can be created and modified from either `play` or `ui` scopes, but itself cannot modify anything outside of `data` scope).
 The `clearscope` access modifier defines the piece of data to be readable in all scopes.

 In a narrower sense, "scope" can refer to the context within which specific data is available.
 For example, a [variable](#variable) defined at the top of a [class](#Class) (i.e. a [field](#Field)) can be described as a "class-scoped variable."